NoYouNotUrUncle/CHAD-CHAD-YAN/README.md

 Download `main.py` and the provided sample `.json` files and put them in the same directory.

-In `pws.json`, change the `username` field to your yrdsb student id, the `pw` field to your yrdsb password, and the `token` field to your bot token.
+In `pws.json`, change the `username` field to your yrdsb student id, the `pw` field to your yrdsb password, and the `token` field to your discord bot token.

-Copy the channel id of some channel you want the bot to initially ping upon start up, and put it under the `channel` field in `channel.json`.
+Copy the channel id of some channel you want the bot to initially message upon start up, and put it under the `channel` field in `channel.json`.

 Run `main.py`, and the bot should be ready to go.